 Resilience assessment.
-Ascophyllum nodosum has low dispersal abilities, high juvenile mortality rates and can take in excess of five years to reach reproductive maturity.
+Ascophyllum nodosum has low dispersal ability, high juvenile mortality rates and can take in excess of five years to reach reproductive maturity.
 If a pressure causes a mass mortality event on a shore an Ascophyllum nodosum canopy can take 12 years to recover.
 This recovery depends on mature populations of the macroalgae in the vicinity from which to recruit.
 If partial damage occurs to the frond but 15 cm - 25 cm remain, then recovery of an individual can occur within two to three years.
-Evidence suggests that even after the recovery of an Ascophyllum nodosum population after a mass mortality event the understory communities and ecosystem functioning of the area can take in excess of 20 years to return (Jenkins et al., 2004).
+Evidence suggests that even after the recovery of an Ascophyllum nodosum population after a mass mortality event the understory communities of the area can take in excess of 20 years to return (Jenkins et al., 2004).

-Although no experiments have been undertaken within this biotope, the length of time for understory communities to recover within other wave sheltered Ascophyllum nodosum habitats is reported to be in excess of twenty years.
 This biotope has a diverse associated community, some of the species within which can recover relatively quickly, so recovery times scales may vary.
-In conclusion, if only partial damage is done to the characterizing macroalgae within his biotope then recovery could be quick between two to ten years, giving a resilience of 'Medium'.
-However if a pressure causes a significant mortality of the characterizing species, Ascophyllum nodosum, the resilience is categorized as 'Low'.
+In conclusion, if only partial damage is done to the characteristic macroalgae within his biotope then recovery could take between two to ten years, giving a resilience of 'Medium'.
+However, if a pressure causes significant mortality of the characterizing species, Ascophyllum nodosum, the resilience is probably 'Low'.

+Note.
 The resilience and the ability to recover from human induced pressures is a combination of the environmental conditions of the site, the frequency (repeated disturbances versus a one-off event) and the intensity of the disturbance.
 Recovery of impacted populations will always be mediated by stochastic events and processes acting over different scales including, but not limited to, local habitat conditions, further impacts and processes such as larval-supply and recruitment between populations.
 Full recovery is defined as the return to the state of the habitat that existed prior to impact.
 This does not necessarily mean that every component species has returned to its prior condition, abundance or extent but that the relevant functional components are present and the habitat is structurally and functionally recognisable as the initial habitat of interest.
 It should be noted that the recovery rates are only indicative of the recovery potential.